HendrikW/vending_machine/README.md

 * add meaningful error messages for the case the user gets deleted from the database but the token is still being used with that `user_id`

 * I have more experience with RSpec and a more mocking & stubbing approach to testing.
 Here I wanted to work with the tools that come with Rails 'out of the box'

+* the tests for /buy route need to be expanded to test more edge cases